vevo-base69/DisableWinTracking/README.md

 # This repository is a living fork of the last stable release of [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking)
-## [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking) was archived on 12/2020, and had it's last release on 01/2019
+[DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking) was archived on 12/2020, and had it's last release on 01/2019
-## We don't want the goodness to die, so we forked DWT!
+We don't want the goodness to die, so we forked DWT!
-## Please help us fix bugs and improve this software!
+Please help us fix bugs and improve this software!
 We can't do it without you!
+See [Changes in this fork](#Changes in this fork) for an overview of what we've changed.

 # --------------------------